airsidemobile/JOSESwift/README.md

 let signer = Signer(signingAlgorithm: .RS512, privateKey: privateKey)!
 ```

+Note that the specified signing algorithm has to match the algorithm in the header.

 Now we just put these three parts together to form our JWS: